 San Diego, California

 When San Diego comes to mind, most think of 75 degree weather and unlimited sunshine.
 In fact, it is one of the two best summer climates in the USA according to the Weather Channel.
 Its diverse attractions and superb year round weather make San Diego one of the best cities for water sports.
 Whether you want adventure or relaxation, this city is for you.
-The water loving town boasts 70 miles of coastline with water sports centering around three bays– San Diego Harbor, Oceanside Harbor, and Mission Bay.
+The water-loving town boasts 70 miles of coastline with water sports centering around three bays– San Diego Harbor, Oceanside Harbor, and Mission Bay.
 Board surfing is the main water sport of choice for tourists and locals alike, but sailing, kayaking and body surfing are popular as well in the shallow waters of the Pacific.

 A trek across the Pacific ocean is worth the secluded islands of Hawaii.
-A visit to this destination can only be explained as true paradise!
+A visit to this destination can only be explained as a true paradise!
 The small island of O’ahu is recognized for its water sports that come second to none.
-Tourists flock to the island year round for the breathtaking scenery, crystal blue waters and average temperatures between 70 and 85 degrees,.
+Tourists flock to the island year round for the breathtaking scenery, crystal blue waters and average temperatures between 70 and 85 degrees.
 Start with snorkeling and scuba diving among the beautiful coral reefs filled with water creatures like sea turtles.
 Parasailing, kayaking, and windsurfing are all popular sports on the island.
 We cannot forget about the favorite Hawaiian past time– surfing.
 Hawaii has some of the best surf schools in the world, gnarly waves, and plenty of people to hang loose with.
 Make a splash this summer at the Aloha state!

 When you think of fun in the sun, what better place to visit than the Sunshine state!
 With the lengthiest coastline in the USA, Florida offers miles of beaches filled with energy.
 Miami is known for its Latin influence, art scene and beautiful Atlantic seas.
 If you want experiences filled with a wide range of action, look no further than Miami as one of the best cities for water sports.
 The average annual temperature is 77°, making it a popular destination all year long.
 Jet skiing is a must– take a tour to a nearby island and even see celebrity homes.
 Kayaking, parasailing, and paddle boarding are also magic moments you don’t want to miss.
 Try visiting between December and August, as September marks the start of a two month hurricane season.